Gymnosperm Database

 Citations

 Samigullin, T.K.; Martin, W.F.; Troitsky, A.V.; Antonov, A.S.
 1999.
 Molecular data from the chloroplast rpoC1 gene suggest a deep and distinct dichotomy of contemporary spermatophytes into two monophyla: gymnosperms (including Gnetales) and angiosperms.
 Journal of Molecular Evolution 49(3):310-315.
-ABSTRACT: Partial sequences of the rpoC1 gene from two species of angiosperms and three species of gymnosperms (8330 base pairs) were determined and compared.
-The data obtained support the hypothesis that angiosperms and gymnosperms are monophyletic and none of the recent groups of the latter is sister to angiosperms.

 Winter, K.U.; Becker, A.; Munster, T.; Kim, J.T.; Saedler, H.; Theissen, G. 1999.
 MADS-box genes reveal that gnetophytes are more closely related to conifers than to flowering plants.
 Proceedings of the National Academy of Sciences 96(13):7342-7347.
-Available: http://www.pnas.org/cgi/content/full/96/13/7342 (Accessed 2006.03.21).
+Available: www.pnas.org/cgi/content/full/96/13/7342, accessed 2006.03.21.

-See Also
+See also

 Carlquist, S. 1996.
 Wood, bark, and stem anatomy of Gnetales: A summary.
 International Journal of Plant Sciences 157 (6, Suppl.): S58-S76.

 Crane, P. R. 1996.
 The fossil history of the Gnetales.
-International Journal of Plant Sciences157(6, Suppl.): S50-S57.
+International Journal of Plant Sciences 157(6, Suppl.): S50-S57.

 Donoghue, Michael.
 1996.
 Gnetales.
 Version 01 January 1996 (temporary). http://tolweb.org/Gnetales/20645/1996.01.01 in The Tree of Life Web Project, http://tolweb.org (accessed 2006.03.21).